 In the mid 70’s as the work load for memorials continued to fall JMCo acquired Gulliver Monumental masons who had been trading in the Parade since the late 1800’s.
 In 1978 the company purchased their first letter cutting machine, a revolutionary concept of the time that sped the whole process of adding inscriptions to stones, the traditional letter cutters of the day were none too pleased about this modern form but soon warmed to the machine as the monotonous parts of the craft was taken away.
 Diamond tipped blades for water fed saws started to become the norm this reducing noise and dust, air fed chisels for carvings, diamond headed wheels for polishing marble and granite were also purchased, opening all sorts of avenues for the further use of stone for all around the house at much reduced cost as labour time was being considerably reduced.

 In 1993 Jersey Monumental purchased F.J Carter Ltd who had been in business since 1872, it is now incorporated within the company.

-George Henry would be absolutely amazed if he were still around today to see how a company he bought all those years ago has progressed to the stage it is today, with the sad passing of Barry at the end 2015 it now only leaves Sid to pop in from time to time and occasionally inform the employees how it used to be done in the good old days.
+George Henry would be absolutely amazed if he were still around today to see how a company he bought all those years ago has progressed to the stage it is today.

 In 2013 the opening of their new showrooms and purposely designed memorial workshop performed by the Connetable of St Helier.
-2016 has seen further investment in another fully computerised saw, coupled with a digital template maker the modernisation is still continuing, a truly local company that has moved with the times and been trading for 144 years.
+2016 had seen further investment in another fully computerised saw, coupled with a digital template maker the modernisation is still continuing, a truly local company that has moved with the times and been trading for 147 years.